-As a result of this high cost, most people have to rely on some type of debt vehicle to fund their college education, the most prominent being student loans.
+As a result of this high cost, most people have to rely on some type of debt vehicle to fund their college education.
+The most prominent being student loans.

-Step 1: Start saving early
+Step 1: Start saving early to pay for college

 Saving for college is all about taking advantage of the time you have to save as much as you can before your first college bill is due.

 As you compare costs, also look at school rankings and reviews to help you make the best decision that works for you.
-Sometimes your heart might be set on a college because of its reputation or location but there are many excellent options for colleges that will give you an equally good education.
+Sometimes your heart might be set on a college because of its reputation or location.
+But there are many excellent options for colleges that will give you an equally good education.
 It’s all about focusing on what makes the most financial sense.

 Thrivent Student Resources has a great College Saving Estimator Tool to estimate how much you need to save for college that you can check out.

-Step 3: Research scholarships, grants, assistantships and even crowdfunding!
+Step 3: Research scholarships, grants, assistantships, and even crowdfunding to pay for college

 Step 4: Research your student loan options

-You’ll also need to determine if the loan type you qualify for requires a co-signer and who that person would be.
+- You’ll also need to determine if the loan type you qualify for requires a co-signer and who that person would be.